sometimes the plan goes sideways

 Laser treatment is by far the preferred option because it’s less invasive and has a high success rate, but he told us it wasn’t available in Cusco.
 Lima was the nearest place.
 We spent a couple of days trying to get insurance cover for the treatment and expenses, but it has unfortunately been declined on the grounds that’s it’s neither an emergency or requires immediate treatment.
 Explaining our rather long term itinerary to the company made no difference.
 They only suggested we cancel our trip and return home.

 Determined to treat it here in Peru, we made an appointment to see a urologist in Lima and flew there.
 The urologist referred us to a dermatologist with the correct kind of laser and we’ve now been here just over a week, having had two treatments so far and an appointment for a check up this week.
 Navigating these unfamiliar medical topics with our level of Spanish has not been easy and we’ve spent a hell of a lot of time sitting in busses and taxis amid Lima’s hectic traffic.

 So just in case you’d been wondering why we haven’t been riding the past six weeks, there you go!
-We hope to return to Cusco in a few more days, reacclimatise, have a final meeting with the urologist there and then hit the road.
+We hope to return to Cusco in a few more days, reacclimatise, have a final meeting with the specialist there and then hit the road.

 Without insurance cover for this issue it’s been an expensive fortnight, with flights to Lima, accommodation, countless taxis, and the laser treatment itself.
 It’s also driving us crazy not being on the road now that the dry season is here and the weather in the mountains is nice and stable.
 We can’t wait to get back into it.